Overview

 Limitations

-The agent builder is not intended to replace the LiveKit Agents SDK, but instead to make it easier to get started with voice agents which can be extended with custom code later after a proof-of-concept.
+The Agent Builder is not intended to replace the LiveKit Agents SDK, but instead to make it easier to get started with voice agents which can be extended with custom code later after a proof-of-concept.
 The following are some of the agents SDK features that are not currently supported in the builder:

 - Workflows, including handoffs, and tasks